Bath-IDSB/TWINE_Recorder/README.md

 - Participant IDs should be anonymized for research
 - Consider GDPR/privacy requirements for your use case
 - Data remains client-side unless server storage is configured

-## License

-This open access version is provided for educational and research purposes.
-Modify and distribute freely while maintaining attribution.